US2002/multiUserChatApp/README.md

 - Start chatting with other clients who are online.

 ## Contributions
-We welcome contributions from the open-source community to enhance the functionality and features of the Quiz App.
+We welcome contributions from the open-source community to enhance the functionality and features of the Multi User Chat App.
 If you would like to contribute, please follow these steps:
 1. Fork this repository.
 2. Create a new branch with a descriptive name (git checkout -b my-new-feature).
 3. Make the desired changes or additions.